tlatonf/pifrisc/README.md

-# pifrisc
+# Series Sharing: Design A RISC-V CPU Core
-Series Sharing: Design A Risc-v Cpu Core
+*__ This section will be updated soon when the author has more free time.*